iahmed0/SU-LOSP.github.io/_analyses/twelfth_night/index.md

 permalink: /analyses/twelfth_night/
 read_play: http://shakespeare.mit.edu/twelfth_night/full.html
 year: 1601-1602
-summary: Commedy that plays with misunderstandings concearning love,
+summary: Commedy that revolves around the misunderstandings of love and sexual
-         cross-dressing and sexual attraction and explores the concept of gender.
+         attraction and that explores cross-dressing and the concept of gender.
 ---